icon-facebook icon-instagram icon-pinterest icon-soundcloud icon-twitter icon-youtube

 Searching Court files

-To conduct a court file search for a proeeding in the Trial Division or Court of Appeal, an Application to Search a Court file or Record form will need to be completed and submitted in RedCrest.
+To conduct a court file search for a proceeding in the Trial Division or Court of Appeal, an Application to Search a Court file or Record form will need to be completed and submitted in RedCrest.
 For probate searches, please see 'searching probate records'

 All search requests are reviewed by a member of the Registry Services team.
 You will be advised by email when your request has been approved.
 If your request is not approved, an email will be sent to you explaining why.